The road leaving Mont Pelerin is the road to renewal

 This attention, however, overestimates the ability of authoritarian thinking.
 What is brought forward in the form of outrage, ethnocentrism, protectionism, terrorist eschatology and ‘gettougherism’ are hastily dusted off ideas lacking ideological depth.
-They avoid the difficult issues of the future as it is easier to spread a climate of fear, and since they are also lacking answers to them.
+They avoid the difficult issues of the future as it is easier to spread a climate of fear, and since they are lacking answers to them.

 The reason for the silence is, rather, that in the years after the turn of the millennium many free market opinion leaders and institutions stopped thinking about the liberal utopias that Friedrich Hayek regarded as central to further developing the direction of ideas.

-The impression that the rest of the world received was that the vision of liberalism was that society should look like this, so many perceived that liberalism was only a defense of the state of affairs.
+The impression that the rest of the world received was that the vision of liberalism was that society should look like this, so many perceived that liberalism was merely a defense of the current state of affairs.
 A free market was equated with today’s capitalism minus regulations and taxes, rather than a context where people’s opportunities were expanded under voluntary exchange.
 This even before the financial crisis during the late 2000s.

 During the noughties, political conversation continued as usual.
-Criticism was brought up against high taxes and waste of public funds, statements were made against paternalism, but became increasingly perfunctory.
+Criticism was brought up against high taxes and waste of public funds.
+Statements were made against paternalism, but became increasingly perfunctory.
 When the forward-looking political force was lacking, they became dispersed actions without a greater chance of success.

 A renewed vitality in entrepreneurship, pop culture, technological innovation and cultural experimentation contradicted cultural traditionalism that was the second leg of liberal conservatism.
-The paradigm of ideas formed in the shadow of the Cold War had difficulties to explain the fruits of freedom and how they should be harvested.
+The paradigm of ideas formed in the shadow of the Cold War had difficulties to explain the fruits of liberty and how they should be harvested.

 It would be easy to point out the actions of individual politicians as the cause.
-Politicians need to be better at explaining how liberal ideas should renew society and solve problems.
+Politicians need to get better at explaining how liberal ideas should renew society and solve problems.
 What they want to do with government, instead of just administering it.